torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 Root Decoder
 ~~~~~~~~~~~~
 A `Root Decoder` is logical construct of the physical address and interleave
-configurations present in the ACPI CEDT CFMWS.
-Linux presents this information
+configurations present in the CFMWS field of the :doc:`CEDT
+<../platform/acpi/cedt>`.
-as a decoder present in the `CXL Root`.
-We consider this a `Root Decoder`,
+Linux presents this information as a decoder present in the `CXL Root`.
+We
-though technically it exists on the boundary of the CXL specification and
+consider this a `Root Decoder`, though technically it exists on the boundary
-platform-specific CXL root implementations.
+of the CXL specification and platform-specific CXL root implementations.

 Linux considers these logical decoders a type of `Routing Decoder`, and is the
 first decoder in the CXL fabric to receive a memory access from the platform's
 memory controllers.

 `Root Decoders` are created during :code:`cxl_acpi_probe`.
 One root decoder
-is created per CFMWS entry in the ACPI CEDT.
+is created per CFMWS entry in the :doc:`CEDT <../platform/acpi/cedt>`.

 The :code:`target_list` parameter is filled by the CFMWS target fields.
 Targets
 of a root decoder are `Host Bridges`, which means interleave done at the root